spacemit-com/docs/en/source.md

 ## Download

+### Preparation

+Bianbu Linux code is hosted on Gitee and consists of several repositories managed by repo.
+Before downloading, you need to:

-1. Before downloading, refer to [this document](https://gitee.com/help/articles/4191) to set up SSH Keys，because of Bianbu Linux code is hosted on Gitee.
+1. Before downloading, refer to [this document](https://gitee.com/help/articles/4191) to set up SSH Keys.

-2. Use repo --version to confirm the version and the repo source.
+2. Use `repo --version` to confirm the version and the repo source.
 The repo version must be >= 2.41, and the source should be the Tsinghua mirror for downloading the complete SDK; otherwise, the download process may encounter issues.

-If the version requirement is not met or the source is not Tsinghua, refer to [Git Repo Mirror Usage Help](https://mirrors.tuna.tsinghua.edu.cn/help/git-repo/) for installation.

 ```shell
 repo --version